akanainc/automation/README.md

 * `--postinstallscript` DBscript if any extra dbscripts need to be ran, after container installation
 * `--custompolicies` Custom Policies to deploy to the deploy directory.
 * `--javaHome` Location of the JRE
+* `--environmentproperties` Location of environment properties file.
+This overwrites the default environment.properties file.
+You are still required to have the word `environment` in the property file.
+This prevents it from being picked up as a container property file.

+To delete the container:
+* typical usage - `./installer.py -d --key <container key> --host <address to the PM server> --administrator <administrator user> --password <user password> --installpath <installation path>`
+* using `--name` - `./installer.py -d --name <container name> --host <address to the PM server> --administrator <administrator user> --password <user password> --installpath <installation path>`
+* If running the delete option with a JRE that is external to the install directory, provide the `--javaHome` flag - `./installer.py -d --name <container name> --host <address to the PM server> --administrator <administrator user> --password <user password> --installpath <installation path> --javaHome <absolute path to JRE>`

 ## Container Script
 The container script is only responsible for creating containers.
 It will create however many container property files  exist in the property directory.
 Container property files are any property file that doesn't contain the name `environment` or `default` in it.